 “You’re in the right place.”
 AMAZING.
 Seriously you guys, I was amazed.
 He gave me the keys to my room, 215.
 I went to the second floor and saw apartments all the way up to 210.
 Are you serious?
 Where was 215?
 No idea.
 Seriously, it was just one hall way and 215 was nowhere to be found.
 I went back down to chat with the front desk guy.
 I felt like an idiot, but he told me “It’s on the second story.
 You have to go through a door, and there are the rest of the apartments.”
 I just went “oooook.”
 And tried again.
 You guys.
 There was no door.
 There were apartments 200-210, and that was it.
 Well, there was an Emergency Exit door but I mean….no way, right?
 But there were literally no other doors so I said “Well, here goes!
 Imma make an alarm go off in this entire building!”
 I cautiously opened the Emergency Exit “alarm will sound” door and wouldn’t you know it— the rest of the apartments.
 You see in America, you go through a door that says “Emergency exit alarm will sound” and an alarm will sound.
 There are usually also stairs you go down.
 Nope!
 Not in Spain!
 In Spain that’s where the rest of the apartments are (???).

 Finally in my room, I was still a bit shaken up by the whole driving a manual car in the pouring rain in Europe, so naturally my next thought was “I need a drink.”
 I made my way back down to the front desk and asked the young man if there is a grocery store or little shop, anything, near by.
 He said yes, but it’s closed.
 Today is a holiday.
 Everything is closed and it’s pouring rain.
 (Side note: what does the pouring rain have to do with things being open or closed??
 Do grocery stores close when it’s raining?
 I guess I’ll find out eventually.)
 Literally next to the front desk there was a pub/restaurant so I said well shoot, there you go.
 I go inside, sit down, bar man comes over and I say “Can I please have a glass of red wine.
 Any kind, I don’t care.”
 He laughed.
 (Again, glad the Spaniards like my humor.)
 He came back with some red wine, I glance at the menu and see a vegan burger.
 Hello Spain, my name is Alexia, and I love you.
 I eat and drink to my heart’s content and after a long while of enjoying my meal and my glass (okay, 2) of wine, I ask for my bill.
-I pay and quite honestly out of nowhere the man, probably in his 60s, asks if I will join him and a few of his friends for a *insert Spanish word Alexia doesn’t know, but is assuming has to do with alcohol* so I said “Sure!”
-I walk over to where his party was: himself, a woman only a few years older than myself, and a young Spaniard.
-(The young Spaniard may have been the reason the bar man, who I later found out was the owner, invited me over.
-Sorry babe <3).
+I pay and quite honestly out of nowhere the man asks if I will join him and a few of his friends for a *insert Spanish word Alexia doesn’t know, but is assuming has to do with alcohol* so I said “Sure!”
+I walk over to where his party was: himself, a girl around my age, and a young Spaniard.
+(The young Spaniard may have been the reason the bar man, who I later found out was the owner, invited me over.)
 The owner, Javier, asks “Alexia what’ll you have, I’m partial to Jagermeister.”
 Next thing I knew, we were all taking Jagermeister shots and suddenly I was there talking with them for three hours or so (and had taken several more Jagermeister shots with Javier and his companions).
 I was so thankful for the hospitality, and I was reminded of why I loved Spain so much when I spent a measly four days here ten years ago.

 And that, my friends, is the story of my arrival to Spain.
 Now, wish me luck, because I have to drive that car again tomorrow.
 Viva España!